 New Bar courses

-The new Bar courses can be studied in one or two parts, with options to combine online and face-to-face learning in different ways.
-This flexibility means that there are now multiple pathways to become a barrister, rather than just one as was previously the case:
+The Bar courses can be studied in one or two parts.
+This flexibility means that there are now multiple pathways to becoming a barrister, rather than just one, as was previously the case:

-Whichever Bar course you choose, you will learn both the legal knowledge required to be barrister (such as criminal litigation, civil litigation, evidence and sentencing) and practical skills (such as advocacy, opinion writing and drafting, and conference skills).
+Whichever Bar course you choose, you’ll learn both the legal knowledge required to be a barrister (eg, criminal litigation, civil litigation, evidence and sentencing) and practical skills (eg, advocacy, opinion writing and drafting, and conference skills).